 WHEN: Friday 26 April 2019

-TRAVEL SUGGESTION: To get the most out of the program, we suggest that you aim to arrive in Houston on Thursday 25 April 2019 at the latest and depart on Saturday 27 April 2019 at the earliest
+TRAVEL SUGGESTION: To get the most out of the program -- which includes a dinner on Friday evening -- we suggest that you aim to arrive in Houston on Thursday 25 April 2019 at the latest and depart on Saturday 27 April 2019 at the earliest

 FOR MORE INFO: Contact Richard Baraniuk (richb at rice.edu) or Sarah Callan (sc91 at rice.edu)